stephenlevitt/eie-marks-template/README.md

 Explain how to add a new component

 Use conventions for naming tables in each spreadsheet.
 The table name is the spreadsheet name in lowercase and with underscores for spaces.
+The variable names (Name manager) are CamelCase.

 Discuss the difference between a resolveable assessment (Test) and an unresolvable assessment (Exam) for when student don't write.

+Note, mark retrieval formulae used in the Name manager allow marks to be numerical if they have a value or are explicitly set to 0, or empty text if not mark is specified ("").
+If INDEX-MATCH finds an empty cell as the match, it will automatically return a 0 which is undesirable.
+The formulae prevent this.